dennisXZX/web-developer-notes/Javascript.md

 - when invoked as a function, ‘this’ refers to the window object in non-strict mode, or `undefined` in strict mode.
 - when invoked as a method, ‘this’ refers to the object that calls the method.
 - when invoked as a constructor function, ‘this’ refers to the object instance created by the constructor.
 - when invoked by using call() and apply() method, ‘this’ refers to the object passed in as the first parameter.
+If the first parameter is `null`, 'this' would point to the global object.

 In ES6, an arrow function does not create its own context, so 'this' has its original context from the enclosing scope.